Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 14— Searching

 John Cho and Debra Messing gave me the film I was looking for while set in the modern world of social media.
 Social media can have both positive or negative impacts depending on how you look at it.
+In 'Searching' the storyline embarks on its negative influences.

 Number 13— A Quiet Place